hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 ## When the installation is done

-Now is a good time to make a nice clean image of your installation to revert back to if you mess up.
-This will save the hassle of having to go through the whole partitioning and setup procedure next time.
-This image is useful for deploying Slackware to other computers with similar sized disks (but remember to change `[e]ilo` and `fstab` entries).
-I don't recommend adding anything else to this clean-slate image, except perhaps the basic configuration from the [Slackware Beginners Guide](docs.slackware.com/slackware:beginners_guide).
-Otherwise, if you are forgetful like me, you won't remember what was edited by the time you actually come to need the image, which could cause confusion.
+Now is a good time to make a nice clean image of your installation to revert back to if things go wrong.
+This will save the hassle of having to go through the whole partitioning and setup procedure again.
+This image is also useful for deploying Slackware to other computers with similar sized disks (but remember to change `[e]ilo` and `fstab` entries).

+I don't recommend adding anything else to the backup image, except perhaps a basic configuration from the [Slackware Beginners Guide](docs.slackware.com/slackware:beginners_guide).
+Otherwise, you might not remember what was edited by the time it comes to actually needing the image.
+Save confusing yourself.

-There is no one absolute, universally agreed on method for backing up.
-If there is disk-space to spare, I recommend a simple `dd` to a compressed image file for the first time backup, as it is a tried and true method.
+There is no absolute, universally agreed on method for backing up.
+Assuming disk-space is not an issue, I recommend the tried and true `dd` to a compressed image file for the first time backup.
+I'll explain this method now.

 Do not leave the system that needs backing up running unless the underlying filesystem supports freezing (e.g., XFS).
 Instead, reboot into a live environment such as the Slackware Install ISO.

 I'm using XFS filesystem, which allows freezing the mounted disk, so in that case rebooting into a live environment isn't necessary.
-But to avoid any problems with PID files of running processes and such in the frozen image, I also switch to single-user mode to shut off as much as I can, by running:
+But to avoid any problems with PID files of running processes, and such, in the frozen image, I also switch to single-user mode to shut off as much as I can.
+To do so, run:

 ```
 /sbin/init 1